talisein/mikutime/index.markdown

 # Miku Expo Timetable {#rewind-time}

 There are 3 separate concerts, but they are all likely to be the same.
-Simply choose the concert time that is most convienent for you to watch.
+Simply choose the concert time that is most convenient for you to watch.

 |Event|PDT|EDT|BST|CEST|JST|
 |Google Calendar Link|Los Angeles|New York|London|Paris|Tokyo|